techworkersco/techworkersco.github.io/call-for-submissions.md

 <div class="d-block bg-light pt-3 pl-3 pr-3 mt-4 mb-4 border rounded" markdown="1">
 <p class="lead" markdown="1">
-**Do you work in tech?** Are you a content moderator, on-demand delivery driver, machine learning engineer, or some other rank-and-file worker in the tech industry?
+**Do you work in tech?** Are you a content moderator, app-based delivery driver, machine learning engineer, or some other rank-and-file worker in the tech industry?
 <br><br>
-**This open call is for you!**
+**We're here to help you write**
 </p>
 </div>

-We’re here to hear your story, help you write it, and use it.
-We’ll work with you to publish your workers’ perspective in 800–1,600 words.
-Our aim is to change tech workplaces and the industry in collaboration with the people and communities it impacts.
+Our editorial collective exists to help workers talk with each other and share their story.
+Our aim is to change tech workplaces and the industry in collaboration with the workers and communities it impacts.
+We work with you to publish your worker’s perspective, roughly 800–1,600 words.

 ### What we publish

+- Narratives by underrepresented or undervalued tech workers
-- Your personal story and experience with fellow workers and collective action
+- Personal stories of organizing and collective action with fellow workers
-- Perspectives on organizing from underrepresented, undervalued tech workers
-- Narratives that are critical of power and put tech labor in historical context
+- First-person analysis that puts direct experience in historical context
-- Accounts of collaboration and solidarity across ‘workplaces’ in the ‘gig’ economy
+- Interviews with peers and coworkers across ‘workplaces’, in the ‘gig’ economy, and beyond
+- Accounts of building worker power for refusal, abolition, and building alternatives

 ### What we don’t publish

-- Impersonal essays or intellectual commentary not based on experience
+- Impersonal essays or commentary not based on experience
 - Press releases by corporate nonprofit staff or campaign consultants

 ### How to get started